geoserver/geoserver/src/release/extensions/oracle/oracle-readme.txt

 INSTALLATION

-1. Copy gt2-oracle jar in to your GeoServer library directory.
+1. Copy gt2-jdbc-oracle-xx.jar in to your GeoServer library directory.
 In a binary install this is [GEOSERVER_HOME]/server/geoserver/WEB-INF/lib/ In a war install this is [container]/webapps/geoserver/WEB-INF/lib/